War in Darfur: 2014

 On 19 March, peacekeepers said they had received recent reports of villages that were attacked and burned after the UN expressed concern over the increasing number of internally displaced persons.
 UNAMID said that the attacks were in Hashaba, about 100 kilometers north-west of the city Al-Fashir, the state capital of North Darfur.

 In November, local media reported that 200 women and girls had been raped by Sudanese soldiers in Tabit.
-Sudan denied it and did not permit the UN (who said their first inquiry was inconclusive "in part due to the heavy presence of military and police") to make another inquiry.
-An investigation by Human Rights Watch (HRW) released in February said 221 were raped by government soldiers in "a mass rape that could constitute crimes against humanity".
+Sudan denied this and did not permit the UN (who said their first inquiry was inconclusive "in part due to the heavy presence of military and police") to make another inquiry.
+An investigation by Human Rights Watch (HRW) released in February said 221 people were raped by government soldiers in "a mass rape that could constitute crimes against humanity".
 Witnesses reported three separate operations were carried out in one and a half days.
 Property was looted, men arrested, residents beaten and women and girls raped.
 Most of the town's population are Fur people.
 It had been controlled by rebel forces previously but HRW found no evidence that the rebel fighters were in or close to the village when it was attacked.

 3,300 villages were destroyed in 2014 in attacks on civilians according to the UN Panel of Experts.
 Government forces or those aligned with them were behind most attacks.
 There were more than 400,000 attacks during the first ten months of the year.
 The report said that it was "highly probable that civilian communities were targeted as a result of their actual or perceived affiliations with armed opposition groups" and that "such attacks were carried out with impunity".

-2015

 2016

 In September 2016, the Sudanese government reportedly launched chemical weapon attacks on civilian populations in Darfur, killing at least 250 people; the majority of the victims were children.
 It is believed that the munitions contained mustard gas or other blister agents.

-2017

 2018

-Reports from UNAMID and the African Center for Justice and Peace Studies suggest that low-level violence continued in Darfur through early 2018, with Sudanese government forces attacking communities in the Jebel Marra area.
+Reports from the United Nations–African Union Mission in Darfur (UNAMID) and the African Center for Justice and Peace Studies suggest that low-level violence continued in Darfur through early 2018, with Sudanese government forces attacking communities in the Jebel Marra area.
 As UNAMID forces began to be drawn down with an eye to exiting Darfur, there were competing views on the levels of unrest in the region: UN officials pointed to a significant reduction in the scale and distribution of violence in Darfur, while other NGOS such as HRW highlighted persistent pockets of unrest.

-In 2018, Darfur was bombed and peace was signed; see 2019.